 - Open file manager and locate the downloaded APK file.

-- Tap the APK file and follow on-screen instructions to complete installation.
+- Tap the APK file and follow on-screen instructions to complete the installation.

 - Once done, open the installed PINGPONG ROOT application from the app drawer.